jeffdgr8/kotbase/docs/remote-sync-gateway.md

 !!! note

     Recall that the Android OS may kill an application without warning.
-You should explicitly stop replication processes when they are no longer useful (for example, when they are `IDLE`) to avoid socket connections being closed by the OS, which may interfere with the replication process.
+You should explicitly stop replication processes when they are no longer useful (for example, when the app is in the background and the replication is `IDLE`) to avoid socket connections being closed by the OS, which may interfere with the replication process.

 ### Monitor Document Changes